HL7/smart-app-launch/spec/index.md

   </tbody>
 </table>

-The app MUST use an unpredictable value for the state parameter with at least 122 bits of entropy (e.g., a properly configured random uuid is suitable).
-The app MUST validate the value of the state parameter upon return to the redirect URL and MUST ensure that the state value is securely tied to the user’s current session (e.g., by relating the state value to a session identifier issued by the app).
+The app SHALL use an unpredictable value for the state parameter with at least 122 bits of entropy (e.g., a properly configured random uuid is suitable).
+The app SHALL validate the value of the state parameter upon return to the redirect URL and SHALL ensure that the state value is securely tied to the user’s current session (e.g., by relating the state value to a session identifier issued by the app).
 The app SHOULD limit the grants, scope, and period of